fsouza/gaeseries/README.md

     - See the blog post in portuguese: <http://www.franciscosouza.com.br/2010/08/12/voando-com-o-flask-no-google-app-engine/>

  4. [tipfy](http://tipfy.org "Tipfy") application, see the code at the "tipfy" branch.
-    - See it live here: [Soon]
+    - See it live here: <http://4.latest.gaeseries.appspot.com/>
-    - See the blog post in english: [Soon]
+    - See the blog post in english: <http://www.franciscosouza.net/2010/09/flying-with-tipfy-in-google-app-engine.html>
-    - See the blog post in portuguese: [Soon]